Artocarpus odoratissimus: Similar fruits

-The fruits of Artocarpus sericarpus (known as the peluntan, gumihan, pedalai, or tarap bulu) and Artocarpus sarawakensis (pingan or mountain tarap) are very similar to, and often confused with A. odoratissimus.
+The fruits of Artocarpus sericicarpus (known as the peluntan, gumihan, pedalai, or tarap bulu) and Artocarpus sarawakensis (pingan or mountain tarap) are very similar to, and often confused with A. odoratissimus.
 Both these species are native to the same areas.
 However, they are still distinguishable based on their appearances when ripe.
-Artocarpus sericicarpus has hairs, like a large rambutan, and ripens red.
+Artocarpus sericicarpus has hairs, like a large rambutan, and ripens bright orange.
 Artocarpus sarawakensis is even trickier, because it is the shape of A. odoratissimus, and it is orange.
 It has smaller kernel sections.